Dsobh/Humble-Noetic/README.md

 - Ros Humble is installed from package.
 - Ros Noetic is installed from source.

+**Content**:

-- */files/noetic-desktop.rosinstall* contains the packages needed for noetic installation
+- */src/others/noetic-desktop.rosinstall* contains the packages needed for noetic installation
-- */files/cloneGit.sh* is a script that download and unzip all of these packages.
-- *rosconsole_log4cxx.cpp* is a modification of the source code of log4cxx to make it functional in ubuntu 22.
+- */src/others/rosconsole_log4cxx.cpp* is a modification of the source code of log4cxx to make it functional in ubuntu 22.

+- */src/install/system-utils.sh* contains installations of utilities for ubuntu 22
+- */src/install/ros-packages.sh* contains installation of packages needed for ros
+- */src/install/cloneGit.sh* is a script that download and unzip all of these packages.
+- */src/install/ros1.sh* contains the installation of ros1 (noetic)
+- */src/install/ros2.sh* contains the installation of ros2 (humble)
+- */src/install/bridges-install.sh* contains the installation of ros1_bridges (https://github.com/Dsobh/ros1_bridge)

 ## Instructions